DirkReiners/LEDBadgeProgrammer/README.md

 ## Basic Software Setup

 This program is written in Python (2.x) and uses the [PIL Imaging library](http://www.pythonware.com/products/pil/) (or [Pillow](https://python-pillow.github.io/)) for image manipulation and the PySerial package for serial communcations.
-PIL or Pillow are part of almost any Linux distro and are available as installersfor other systems, too.
+PIL or Pillow are part of almost any Linux distro and are available as installers for other systems, too.
 PySerial can be installed through [pip](https://pypi.python.org/pypi/pip).

 ## Usage